perfanalytics/pose2sim/README.md

 ### Associate persons across cameras

 > _**If `multi_person` is set to `false`, the algorithm chooses the person for whom the reprojection error is smallest.\
-  If `multi_person` is set to `true`, it associates across views the people for whom the distances between epipolar lines are the smallest.
-People are then associated across frames according to their displacement speed.**_
+  If `multi_person` is set to `true`, it associates persons across views by measuring how closely the 3D rays from cameras to keypoints intersect.
+In the triangulation stage, people are then associated across frames according to their displacement speed.**_

-> [!NOTE]
+> [!TIP]
-> Skip this step if only one person is in the field of view.
+> Skip this step if only one person is visible during the capture.

-Open a terminal, activate your environment (see [here](#1-set-up-a-uv-environment)), and run `ipython`:
+Open a terminal in your project folder, activate your environment (see [here](#1-set-up-a-uv-environment)), and run `ipython`:
 ``` python
 from Pose2Sim import Pose2Sim
 Pose2Sim.personAssociation()